On the linearity of lattices in affine buildings and ergodicity of the singular Cartan flow: Lattices in exotic -buildings of arbitrary large order

 \subsection{Panel-regular lattices and their presentations}

-A type-preserving automorphism group of an $\tld A_2$-building $X$ acting freely and transitively on the set of panels of each type is called a \textbf{panel-regular lattice}.
-M.~Ronan \cite[Prop.~3.2 and Theorem~3.3]{Ronan} and W.~Kantor \cite[Theorem~C.3.1 and Cor.~C.3.2]{Kantor84} described a tight relation between difference sets in groups of order $n = q^2 + q +1$ and panel-regular lattices in $\tld A_2$-buildings of order~$q$.
+A type-preserving automorphism group of an $\widetilde A_2$-building $X$ acting freely and transitively on the set of panels of each type is called a \textbf{panel-regular lattice}.
+M.~Ronan \cite[Prop.~3.2 and Theorem~3.3]{Ronan} and W.~Kantor \cite[Theorem~C.3.1 and Cor.~C.3.2]{Kantor84} described a tight relation between difference sets in groups of order $n = q^2 + q +1$ and panel-regular lattices in $\widetilde A_2$-buildings of order~$q$.
 That relation was made more explicit by J.~Essert \cite{Essert}, who characterized panel-regular lattices by means of an explicit and elegant presentation.
-The following result is due to him.

 \begin{theorem}[J. Essert] Let $q > 1$ be an integer, $n = q^2 + q +1$ and $D$ be a difference set containing~$0$ in the cyclic group $\ZZ/n\ZZ$.
 For all permutations $\pi_1, \pi_2 \in \Sym(D)$ fixing $0$, the group